apache/flink/docs/content/docs/ops/batch/batch_shuffle.md

 1. Increase the total size of network memory.
 Currently, the default network memory size is pretty modest.
 For large scale jobs, it's suggested to increase the total [network memory fraction]({{< ref "docs/deployment/config" >}}#taskmanager-memory-network-fraction) to at least 0.2 to achieve better performance.
 At the same time, you may also need to adjust the [lower bound]({{< ref "docs/deployment/config" >}}#taskmanager-memory-network-min) and [upper bound]({{< ref "docs/deployment/config" >}}#taskmanager-memory-network-max) of the network memory size, please refer to the [memory configuration document]({{< ref "docs/deployment/memory/mem_setup_tm" >}}) for more information.
 2. Increase the memory size for shuffle data write.
 For large scale jobs, it's suggested to increase the total size of network memory, the larger the memory that can be used in the shuffle write phase, the more opportunities downstream to read data directly from memory.
 You need to ensure that each `Result Partition` can be allocated to at least `numSubpartition + 1` buffers, otherwise the "Insufficient number of network buffers" will be encountered.
 3. Increase the memory size for shuffle data read.
 For large scale jobs, it's suggested to increase the size of the [shared read memory]({{< ref "docs/deployment/config" >}}#taskmanager-memory-framework-off-heap-batch-shuffle-size) to a larger value (for example, 256M or 512M).
 Because this memory is cut from the framework off-heap memory, you must increase [taskmanager.memory.framework.off-heap.size]({{< ref "docs/deployment/config" >}}#taskmanager-memory-framework-off-heap-size) by the same size to avoid the direct memory OOM error.
+4. When `Hybrid Shuffle` is used, decreasing the number of [exclusive buffers per channel]({{< ref "docs/deployment/config" >}}#taskmanager-network-memory-buffers-per-channel) will seriously affect the performance.
+Therefore, this value should not be set to `0`, and for large-scale job, this can be appropriately increased.
+It should be also noted that, for hybrid shuffle, [taskmanager.network.memory.read-buffer.required-per-gate.max]({{< ref "docs/deployment/config" >}}#taskmanager-network-memory-read-buffer-required-per-gate-max) has been set to `Integer.MAX_VALUE` by default.
+It is better not to adjust this value, otherwise there is a risk of performance degradation.
 {{< /tab >}}

 {{< /tabs >}}